-- Site acceptance occurs when the equipment is installed and tested on-site, site-by-site, to ensure equipment for the site is working.
-The purpose is to validate system operation.
-Some agencies have adopted a hybrid approach to site acceptance, where they install some equipment using inhouse staff, and then work with vendors to test new equipment and interoperability with existing equipment.
-This ensures all equipment at an individual site is installed properly and operates as expected, and allows the agency to save on installation costs. - Coverage verification occurs after all equipment is installed, tested, and accepted.
-The purpose is to measure the actual transmission of the new system against existing coverage and contractual expectations.
-Changes to equipment could yield changes to coverage, which then affect the coverage guaranty.
-Agencies should be aware there are significant costs to performing coverage testing.
-Roles and responsibilities for coverage testing should be carefully negotiated and defined in the final contract for the project.
-Lastly, agencies should document coverage and consider how the actual performance may affect the vendor's performance guaranty and other terms. - Testing/acceptance includes additional testing of the system as a whole once all sites are installed.
+Testing/acceptance includes additional testing of the system as a whole once all sites are installed.
 The purpose is to test the system after installation, including its features and functions, as well as any sub-systems that have been integrated into the new system.
-Equipment, network performance, interoperability, and "failure scenarios" are all tested to simulate real-world operation.
+Equipment, network performance, interoperability, and "failure scenarios" are all tested to simulate real-world operations.
 Agencies should ensure this is not simply an equipment check; rather, this should be a test against the functional requirements defined in the RFP.
 Agencies should be aware of additional costs during the testing period, including technical personnel who understand the functional requirements and can validate performance; backfill for personnel engaged in testing; and personnel who can make technical adjustments to agreements, legal documents, licenses, and guarantees as a result of changes to system performance or coverage.